 The winner is chosen by the Operations SIG.

-The winner of the Operations Prize receives a $1200 Mitre10 Voucher and a framed certificate.
+The winner of the Operations Prize receives a prize package to the value of $2500.

 Water New Zealand thanks IXOM for its generous sponsorship of this award.